 So, when you take in all those amino acids, the body will try its best to counter the effects so that the change in hGH levels does not happen.
 That is the reason why after few days of those amino acids injections, the growth hormone levels in the subjects returned to normal levels.

-Scientists are still researching on the exact mechanisms of the “homeostasis” which tries to keep the same levels of the hormones in the body, however here are some well established mechanisms:-
+Scientists are still researching on the exact mechanisms of the “homeostasis” which tries to keep the same levels of the hGH in the body, however here are some well established mechanisms:-

 i.
 After a surge in growth hormone levels, the human body produces “somatostatin”, a hormone that signals the pituitary gland to stop producing more growth hormone.

 ii.
 When the human body takes excess amino acids, somatostatin also signals the “intestines” to stop absorption of amino acids.
-However, “somatostatin” action can be blocked by using other ingredients that work via cholinergic pathway.
+However, “somatostatin” action can be blocked by using other ingredients that work via cholinergic pathway (that is no. 4 mechanism in this list).

 So, you see everything has a catch.
-That’s why you need a multi-ingredient HGH supplement that works on different pathways to bring about a comprehensive effect.
+That’s why you need a multi-ingredient HGH supplement that works on different pathways or mechanisms to bring about a comprehensive effect.
+Any supplement purely made up of amino acids only won’t do the task.

 Another way the human body can be made to produce more hGH is by increasing the levels of a neurotransmitter called “dopamine” in the human brain.